sdmoir/concurrentai-core/README.md

 # concurrentai-core

+## Getting Started

 This repo contains the core components for Concurrent.ai.
-If you're looking to **start experimenting with your own Concurrent.ai stack**, see **[concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra)**.
+If you're looking to start experimenting with your own Concurrent.ai stack, see **[concurrentai/concurrentai-infra](https://github.com/concurrentai/concurrentai-infra)**.

 ## Background